Improve the effectiveness of your website.

 Do they have a list of the ‘top ten reasons for X’?
 If they do, write a post on your site for the ‘top twenty reasons for X’ (Backlinko calls this Skyscraper posting, and it works).

-I find it’s a good idea to create these posts as drafts in WordPress with just the initial title idea in there – this way you’ll have a list of new content to create right within your website (and a reminder every time you log in).
+I find it’s a good idea to create these posts as drafts in WordPress with just the initial title idea in there.
+This way, you’ll have a list of new content to create right within your website (and a reminder every time you log in).

-The benefits of finding content gaps?
+What are the benefits of finding content gaps?

 Check the search volume (how often the term is searched for) and the competitiveness (how hard it is to rank for the keyword).